Sshhxd/LEPAD/README.md

 ### LEPAD (Legacy Parameter Descent) -  Command-line parameters are automatically inherited and propagated through a sequence of binaries where each executable calls the next.
 The arguments provided to any binary in the sequence are carried forward unchanged through all remaining binaries, culminating in execution of the final command.

 <img width="936" height="807" alt="image" src="https://github.com/user-attachments/assets/dde40bb4-6a79-4eaa-9801-1c58a7e2d169" />
+*LEPAD chain execution showing argument propagation from first to last binary.*

 # LEPAD - Legacy Parameter Descent

 ## Description

 Command-line parameters are automatically inherited and propagated through a sequence of binaries where each executable calls the next.
-The arguments provided to **any** binary in the sequence are carried forward unchanged through all remaining binaries, culminating in execution of the final command.
+The arguments provided to **any** binary in the sequence are carried forward unchanged through all subsequent binaries, culminating in execution of the final command.

 ## Core Properties